multiprocessio/datastation/ARCHITECTURE.md

 This contains the code the client uses to make RPC calls to either the desktop process or the server process.

-### ./ui/panel-components
+### ./ui/panels

 This is where all logic for each panel is contained.
-If you wanted to add a new panel type, you could copy an existing panel and register it in ./ui/panel-components/index.ts.
+If you wanted to add a new panel type, you could copy an existing panel and register it in ./ui/panels/index.ts.
 You would also need to declare it in ./shared/state.ts.

-### ./ui/tsconnectors

-This is where Time Series connectors are defined.
-If you wanted to add a new Time Series connector, you could copy an existing connector and register it in./ui/index.ts.
-You would also need to declare it in ./shared/state.ts.

-### ./ui/sqlconnectors
+### ./ui/connectors

-This is where SQL connectors are defined.
-If you wanted to add a new SQL connector, you could copy an existing connector and register it in ./ui/sqlconnectors/index.ts.
+This is where all data connectors are defined.
+If you wanted to add a new connector, you could copy an existing connector and register it in ./ui/connectors/index.ts.
 You would also need to declare it in ./shared/state.ts.

 ### ./shared